Skip to main content Skip to page footer

 On September 7, 2023 the Government of Canada established the Public Inquiry into Foreign Interference in Federal Electoral Processes and Democratic Institutions.
 Justice Marie-Josée Hogue, a judge of the Quebec Court of Appeal, was appointed Commissioner.

-The Commission will undertake its work in two phases.
-The first phase will focus on the interference that China, Russia and other foreign actors may have engaged in, and any impact it may have had on the 2019 and 2021 federal elections.
-The Commission will also examine and assess the flow of information within the federal government in relation to these issues, and evaluate the actions taken in response.
+The first phase focused on the interference that China, Russia and other foreign actors may have engaged in, and any impact it may have had on the 2019 and 2021 federal elections.

-The Order in Council 2023-0882 requires that the Commission submit an Interim Report by February 29, 2024, and a Final Report by December 31, 2024.
-The Order in Council 2023-1316 extended the deadline for the Commission’s Interim Report to May 3, 2024.
+The Order in Council 2023-0882 requires that the Commission submit a Final Report by December 31, 2024.

 The Commission